MaimonLab/SiffPy/README.md

 I'll get around to ensuring everything is documented well soon though.

-Each submodule is intended to function *in isolation and independent from* every other submodule, (though all rely on the `SiffReader`), so there are a few functions repeated in their respective `utils` directories.
-This is 1) to avoid circular dependencies, 2) so that if one submodule is broken by an update, others need not fail.
+Each submodule is intended to function *in isolation and independent from* every other submodule, (though all rely on the `SiffReader`, and that in turn relies on the `siffutils` submodule), so there are a few functions repeated in their respective `utils` directories.
+This is 1) to avoid circular dependencies, 2) so that if one submodule is broken by a user's update/modification, others need not fail.

 ### SiffPlot